Kal Naga: Television

-As a TV host, Abol Naga from 1999, was offered several opportunities to host different television programs at the variety channel of the Nile TV Network of ERTU.
-In 2000 he was awarded Best New TV Announcer (Egypt).
+As a TV host, Abol Naga, in 1999, was offered several opportunities to host different television programs on the variety channel of the Nile TV Network of ERTU.
+In 2000, he was awarded Best New TV Announcer (Egypt).
 He was later chosen to host the popular Good Morning Egypt TV show of ERTU, which he presented until 2001.
-He hosted a popular live talk show Eshar Ma'ana (translates: Spend the night with us).
-After leaving Nile Variety channel in 2000, he hosted Muzikana TV show about the Arab music top charts for MBC TV which brought him recognition across Arabic speaking states.
+He hosted a popular live talk show, Eshar Ma'ana (translates: Spend the night with us).
+After leaving Nile Variety channel in 2000, he hosted the Muzikana TV show about the Arab music top charts for MBC TV, which brought him recognition across Arabic-speaking states.